dansmyers/PredictiveModeling/Sprint-2-Regression/README.md

 - Revisiting the important concept of **regression**, with an emphasis on understanding the derivation of simple linear regression and the least squares approach.

-- The concept of **classification** (also called "supervised learning" or "predicitve modeling") and examples of useful classification models.
+- The concept of **classification** (also called "supervised learning") and examples of useful classification models.

 - Our first two predictive modeling techniques, **K-Nearest Neighbors** and **logistic regression**, and concepts related to implementing a supervised learning model.